Wechseln Woods, Capricorn

 “It’s funny,” she said, “how close you can be to someone, yet so far away.
-You’d think that things like painful memories would bring people closer together, but they can pull people apart too.”
+You’d think that things like painful memories would bring people closer together in solidarity, but they can pull people apart too.”

 Werner brought a hand to his ear.
 Rather than her voice echoing from the distance, it sounded as if her voice was resounding in his head.

 The woman slowly broke eye contact with him and turned her eyes back toward the tree.